kininhat/LAMP_STACK_DOCKER/README.md

 # LAMP_STACK_DOCKER

-LAMP_STACK_DOCKER
+## Descrision

-## A basic LAMP stack environment built using Docker Compose.
+### A basic LAMP stack environment built using Docker Compose.
 It consists of the following:

 * PHP
 * Apache
 * MySQL
 * phpMyAdmin

-## As of now, we have several different PHP versions.
+### As of now, we have several different PHP versions.
 Use appropriate php version as needed:

 * 5.6.40
 * 7.0.33
 * 7.1.33
 * 7.2.33
 * 7.3.33
-* 7.4.33
+* 7.4.33 (default)
 * 8.0.33
 * 8.1.0
 * 8.2.8